Politics of Serbia: Parties and elections

 Serbia uses the multi-party system, with numerous political parties in which no one party often has a chance of gaining power alone, this results in the formation of coalition governments.
 Elections are held on the parliamentary, provincial and local level, and are scheduled every four years, while presidential elections are scheduled every five years.

-The first political parties and organizations were established in the first half of the 19th century but they were officially registered as political parties in 1881.
+The first political parties and organizations were established in the first half of the 19th century, but they were officially registered as political parties in 1881.
 The People's Radical Party (NRS) dominated Serbian and Yugoslav politics from the late 1880s until 1928.
 Serbia was a part of the Kingdom of Serbs, Croats and Slovenes (later known as the Kingdom of Yugoslavia) from 1918 until 1941.
 During the period of German occupation the government was independent and was mostly run by military personnel, right-wing politicians and former members of the fascist Yugoslav National Movement (ZBOR).
 After World War II, Serbia was re-established as a one-party state and as one of the constituent republics of the communist Yugoslavia, which was headed by the League of Communists of Serbia (SKS).
 (Note: Serbian branch of the League of Communists of Yugoslavia) After the dissolution of communist Yugoslavia in 1992, Serbia became a constituent part of Serbia and Montenegro and until 2000, it was under the dominant rule of the Socialist Party of Serbia (SPS).
-In the first decade of the 21st century, political landscape was dominated by the coalitions of centre-left and centre-right parties, the largest among them being Democratic Party (DS) and Democratic Party of Serbia (DSS).
-Since 2012, the populist Serbian Progressive Party (SNS) has been the ruling party establishing dominant power in Serbian politics.
+In the first decade of the 21st century, political landscape was dominated by the coalitions of center-left and center-right parties, the largest among them being Democratic Party (DS) and Democratic Party of Serbia (DSS).
+Since 2012, the populist and neo-liberal Serbian Progressive Party (SNS) has been the ruling party establishing dominant power in Serbian politics.